Joacim Cans

-Joacim Cans (born 19 February 1970 in Mora) is a Swedish singer, best known as the lead vocalist of heavy metal band HammerFall.
+Joacim Cans (born 19 February 1970) is a Swedish singer, best known as the lead vocalist of power metal band HammerFall.
 He is the only member aside from founder and guitarist Oscar Dronjak to appear on all of the band's albums.

 Cans attended the Musicians Institute in Hollywood, California.

 He released his first solo album titled Beyond the Gates in 2004.

 Cans participated with a choir team in the Swedish television program Körslaget (the Swedish version of Clash of the Choirs) in 2008.
 On 10 May his team won the competition.